andydunstall/piko/docs/server/server.md

 If the environment variable is not defined, it will be replaced with an empty string.
 You can also define a default value using form `${VAR:default}`.

-## Server

-The Piko server node is run using `piko server`.
-It has the following
-configuration:
+### YAML Configuration

+The server supports the following YAML configuration (where most parameters have corresponding command line flags):

 ```
 cluster:
   # A unique identifier for the node in the cluster.